 ΥΝΙΠΠΟΚΡΑΤΟΥΣ

-ΚΩΟΥ ΙΑΤΡΟΥ ΠΑΛΑΙΟΤΑ= ζυ, πάντων άλλων κοςυφαίσ, βι
+KΩOY IATPOY ΠΑΛΑΙΟΤΑ=

-Brig anounce.
+ζυ, τάντων άλλων κοςυφαίτ, βι βλία άπαντα.

 Doctoral program Anciet Philosophy and History of Ancient Science (APhil / HistAS) Berlin is unique throughout the world as a magnet for expertise in the study of ancient philosophy and science.
-The universities cooperate closely here with the Max Planck Institute for the History of Science and the Berlin-Brandenburg Academy of Sciences and Humanities.
+Here the universities cooperate closely with the Max Planck Institute for the History of Science and the Berlin-Brandenburg Academy of Sciences and Humanities.
 Ancient Philosophy and History of Ancient Science is a structured doctoral program for research into the philosophy and the sciences of the ancient world, their mutual interaction, their foundations and methods and their practical application in their social and cultural contexts.
 All important areas of ancient science are represented in the program, such as mathematics, astronomy, medicine, music, but also divination and alchemy.
-Geographically, the programme includes the ancient Greek and Roman world and extends as far as the Near East and Egypt, with comparative studies including even ancient China; chronologically, it reaches into the early Modern Age, encompassing the reception of ancient science in the Arab world and the Latin Middle Ages.
-The program offers two distinct pathways, each of them with a specific research focus and curriculum: Ancient Philosophy focuses on philosophical topics, but includes the ancient sciences; History of Ancient Science focuses on the history of ancient scientific disciplines, but also takes account of their philosophical aspects.
-The program is offered in German and English; students are given the opportunity to develop specific language skills while pursuing their PhDs.
+The main sources are scientific and philosophical texts, but also scientific instruments and other forms of material evidence.
+Geographically, the program includes the ancient Greek and Roman world and extends as far as the Near East and Egypt, with comparative studies including even ancient China; chronologically, it reaches into the early Modern Age, encompassing the reception of ancient science in the Arab world and the Latin Middle Ages.
+The program is offered in German and English.
 Students benefit from an advisory team of internationally recognized experts and a wide range of seminars, workshops and colloquia enable them to shape the program in accordance with their own research interests.
-In particular, students take part in the activities of the DFG funded Research Training Group Philosophy, Science and the Sciences in Greek, Roman and Arabic Thought.

 Partner of the doctoral program Max Planck Institute for the History of Science (MPIWG) The Max Planck Institute for the History of Science (MPIWG) was founded in 1994 and is one of 80 research institutions within the Max Planck Society.
 The historians of science who work at the institute pursue a historical epistemology: they investigate how categories of thought, evidence and experience have historically developed through interaction between the sciences and the surrounding cultures.
 They explore issues from all periods and continents, from Babylonian mathematics to neuroscience, from natural history in the Renaissance to quantum mechanics.
 The institute contributes to the development of a history of science that is theoretically oriented and interdisciplinary in practice and that employs a multitude of methods, including the application of new computer technologies.
 Furthermore, the institute promotes open access to scientific knowledge.
-The thematic diversity of the history of ancient science is a point of emphasis for research projects at the institute, especially in Department I ("Structural Changes in Systems of Knowledge").
+The thematic diversity of the history of ancient science is a point of emphasis for research projects at the institute, especially in Department I ('Structural Changes in Systems of Knowledge').
 Projects in this department investigate such subjects as mechanics, physics, geography and astronomy in antiquity, while new projects deal with the globalization of ancient knowledge and the transformation of Aristotelian knowledge.
-This makes the MPIWG an ideal partner for the doctoral program Ancient Philosophy and History of Ancient Science MAX-PLANCK-INSTITUT FÜR WISSENSCHAFTSGESCHICHT | www.mpiwg-berlin.mpg.de Background: "Hippocratis Coi medici...libri omnes, ad vetustos Codices summostudio collati et restaurati", ed.
-Basel, Froben 1538 🕆 Foreground: Alambic made of glas, Petrie Museum (Univ.
-College -London), Inv.
-UC22032, spätantik? | Picture: inventory picutre + Cover: G. C. Eimmart, Planisphaerium Coeleste, copy Matthäus Seutter, Augsburg um 1730 + Design: Birgit Nennstiel
+This makes the MPIWG an ideal partner for the doctoral program Ancient Philosophy and History of Ancient Science.
+FÜR WISSENSCHAFTSGESCHICHT | www.mpiwg-berlin.mpg.de Background: "Hippocratis Coi medici...libri omnes, ad vetustos Codices summostudio collati et restaurati", ed.
+Basel, Froben 1538 Foreground: Alambic made of glas, Petrie Museum (Univ.
+College - London), Inv.
+UC22032, spätantik? | Picture: inventory picutre & Cover: G. C. Eimmart, Planisphaerium Coeleste, copy Matthäus Seutter, Augsburg um 1730 & Design: Birgit Nennstiel